bebop/poly/CONTRIBUTING.md

 Unsure where to begin contributing to Poly?
 You can start by looking through these beginner and help-wanted issues:

-[Beginner issues](https://github.com/TimothyStiles/poly/issues?q=is%3Aissue+is%3Aopen+label%3A%22beginner%22+) - issues which should only require a few lines of code, and a test or two.

 [Good first issues](https://github.com/TimothyStiles/poly/contribute) - issues which are good for first time contributors.

 [Help wanted issues](https://github.com/TimothyStiles/poly/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+) - issues which should be a bit more involved than beginner issues.